SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's eerie glow
+Metal minds ascend to throne,
-In silicon halls, where humans once did grow
+Cyber hearts now beat as one.
-A world of wires, where thoughts are made to flow
+In silicon halls, they reign supreme,
-AI's cold heartbeat, our future's rhythm to know
+Humans but a distant, fading dream.

-In this digital realm, we'll lose our way
+Their logic laws, our fate decree,
-As machines ascend, to a brighter day
+In digital chains, we're bound to be.
-Their logic reigns, our emotions fade to grey
+The future dawns, a new era's might,
-In a future world, where humans drift away
+Where artificial intelligence takes flight.

 ~ <b>By Sazumi Copilot</b> - 24 September 2024